doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 Github Copilot is at the "Peak of Inflated Expectations" for many, including me.

-With all the Copilot hype, it's easy to imagine the people using it are assisted by unicorns!
+With all the Copilot hype, it's easy to imagine unicorns assisting programmers in their world of joy!

 Over the last few weekends, I sat down to deliberately pair with and learn about GitHub's AI pair programmer.

-The exercise I had in mind was to play [OverTheWire.org](https://overthewire.org) - one player capture the flag (CTF) challenges you can play from the comfort of your own terminal.
-The challenges are designed to help you learn and practice security concepts.
+The exercise I had in mind was to play OverTheWire.org - one player capture the flag (CTF) challenges you can play from the comfort of your own terminal.
+The challenges help you learn and practice security concepts.
 If you like escape rooms, you'll probably like these!

 In this blog, I played the krypton wargame - a series of cryptography challenges.
 I wanted to see how Copilot could help solve the challenges.

+After a few false starts, we managed to reveal the encryption key, decrypt all the ciphertexts, and find the password to the next level!

-I gave Copilot the problem statement, the given files, and asked it to propose the solution.
-Next, I asked it to share the steps.
-I requested a few changes on its generated code.
-Finally, we managed to reveal the encryption key, decrypt all the ciphertexts, and find the password to the next level!
+I found, if you engage Copilot Chat from the beginning with the problem statement, it helps get a result with less waste.
+Reference the files explicitly, ask it to propose the solution.
+Ask it to share the steps.
+If you're open to the solution it suggests, even if its not what you had in mind, you can steer it.
+Request changes on the generated code.
+You can't ignore the need to understand the problem and solution domain.
+You need to apply the context you know to the responses.

 You can apply learnings from this article to: